Eyelid Surgery in Fort Myers, Naples, Cape Coral & Bonita Springs

 Usually, patients experience little or no pain.
 If necessary, pain medication will be prescribed.
 You will notice a remarkable difference in your vision and appearance in about one week with continual improvement over the next several weeks.

-Post-operative care and instructions will be thoroughly explained and a member of our staff is on-call 24 hours a day in case you have immediate questions or concerns about your surgery.
+Post-operative care and instructions will be thoroughly explained, and a member of our staff is on-call 24 hours a day in case you have immediate questions or concerns about your surgery.

 Upper eyelid surgery is often covered by insurance, including Medicare, when it is considered medically necessary.
 Lower eyelid surgery is usually not covered by insurance because it is considered cosmetic.